erroronline1/caro/readme.md

 ## Useage notes and caveats

 ### General
-This software has been developed with good intend.
+This software has been developed with good intent.
 It is supposed to make managing regulatory requirements a little less exhausting.
 However the usecase is tailored to the [teams](#the-team) personal experiences working in a medical aid providing facility, hopefully scalable to your basic demands.

 Life, the medical field and regulatory requirements are complicated, agile and unpredictable.
 Behind each corner another new directive possibly lurkes.
 So the CARO App tries to be agile as well to quickly match the auditors next idea.
 This can (possibly due to the teams incapacity) hardly be implemented completely within an easy comprehensible user interface.
 By personal experience less than 1 percent of staff can comprehend regular expressions and the sheer amount of settings this kind of software requires to handle the intended tasks.
 Therefore after some fruitless attempts finally the decision has been made to leave these dials as they are.
 Especially dataprocessing of inhomogenuous tables with the [CSV Processor](#csv-processor) and defining [runtime variables](#runtime-variables) may need a somewhat advanced computer enthusiast to set up.